syncfusion-content/blazor-docs/blazor/diagram/swimlane/swimlane.md

 ### Header editing

-The diagram provides the support to edit swimlane headers at runtime.
-You can achieve the header editing by double clicking on it.
-Double clicking the header label will enables the editing mode.
+The diagram provides support to edit swimlane headers at runtime.
+You can achieve the header editing by double-clicking on it.
+Double-clicking the header label will enable the editing mode.
-The following image shows how to edit the swimlane header.

 ![Header Editing](Swimlane-images/Header_Edit.gif).